The Center Team

 Kiki Dean, MA

 Kiki joined the Center in January 2014.
+Previously, she worked with the South Carolina Department of Education, Office of Adult Education.
 Kiki is a veteran of the Air Force, in which she served as a human resources manager.
-Before joining the Center, she worked with the South Carolina Department of Education, Office of Adult Education.
-Serving as the operations manager for the Center.
-Kiki is responsible for overall internal operations.
-She holds a masters degree in organizational change and leadership.
+Serving as the director of operations, Kiki is responsible for internal operations and management of the Center's projects.
+She holds a masters degree in organizational leadership.